Crusade of Romanianism

-The Stelists oscillated between maverick independence and electoral alliances with more prestigious nationalist parties, gravitating mainly around the People's Party.
-In late 1935, the group experienced its own schism, after Constantin Karadja, its alleged financier, established a breakaway "National Front"; he later returned as a personal adviser to Stelescu.
+The Stelists, who sketched out plans for a nonviolent revolution, oscillated between maverick independence and alliances with more prestigious nationalist parties.
+In their early search for electoral gains, they gravitated mainly around the People's Party.
+In late 1935, the group experienced its own schism, after Constantin A. Caradja, its alleged financier, established a breakaway "National Front"; he later returned as a personal adviser to Stelescu.
 The Crusade itself was a minor party, whose decision of publicly settling scores with the Iron Guard proved fatal.
 In June 1936, Stelescu was murdered by an Iron Guard death squad, and his party only survived for less than a year.
-General Nicolae Rădescu took over as its leader, either formally or informally, but his management was resented by party members such as journalist Alexandru Talex and poet Vladimir Cavarnali, who resigned in September 1936.
-Karadja was briefly the Crusade's chairman, but resigned in March 1937 to be replaced by Gheorghe Beleuță, who was the movement's last known leader.
+General Nicolae Rădescu took over as its leader, either formally or informally, but his management was resented by party members such as journalist Alexandru Talex and poet Vladimir Cavarnali, both of whom resigned in September 1936.
+Caradja was briefly the Crusade's chairman, but left in March 1937 to be replaced by Gheorghe Beleuță, who was the movement's last known leader.

-Before 1938, Karadja still tried to reestablished the Crusade; such attempts were cut of by King Carol II, who outlawed all political parties and had them replaced with a National Renaissance Front, which, in early 1939, inducted former Crusaders such as Talex, Beleuță, Karadja, and Sergiu Lecca.
-During World War II, Rădescu and Lecca emerged as right-wing opponents of the military dictatorship established by Ion Antonescu, while Karadja built an international profile as a resuer of Jews from the Holocaust.
-Emerging as Prime Minister of Romania after the anti-Antonescu coup of August 1944, Rădescu fell out with the Communist Party, which toppled his government and pushed him into exile.
+Before 1938, Caradja still tried to reestablish the Crusade; such attempts were cut off by King Carol II, who outlawed all political parties and had them replaced with a National Renaissance Front, which, in early 1939, inducted former Crusaders such as Talex, Beleuță, Caradja, and Sergiu Lecca.
+During World War II, Rădescu and Lecca were right-wing opponents of the military dictatorship established by Ion Antonescu.
+Taking over as Prime Minister of Romania after the anti-Antonescu coup of August 1944, Rădescu fell out with the Communist Party, which toppled his government and pushed him into exile.
 The emergent communist regime persecuted known Crusaders, who were still a faction in the underground resistance movement, where they also pursued old conflicts with the Iron Guard.
-Talex was spared such tratement, and allowed to work for the regime; into the 1980s, he spurred controversy about the Crusade, denying that either Istrati or Stelists were fascist.
+Talex was spared such treatment, and allowed to work for the regime; into the 1980s, he spurred controversy about the Crusade, denying that either Istrati or the Stelists as a whole were fascists.